textpattern/textpattern.github.io/administration/index.md

     </table>
 </div>

-[^2]:In Textpattern 4.6, when the "Accept comments?" preference is set to "No" in the **Preferences** panel, all comments functionality throughout the administration side will be hidden in the UI and the **Comments** panel link will be removed from the list of panel options in the **Content** region.
+In Textpattern 4.6, when the "Accept comments?" preference is set to "No" in the **Preferences** panel, all comments functionality throughout the administration side will be hidden in the UI and the **Comments** panel link will be removed from the list of panel options in the **Content** region.
 This helps keep unwanted functionality from being a distraction.
 The comments functionality all comes back again if the preference is changed to "Yes".

 ### Presentation